 Student: "In 1845, the Irish people were dying of salvation."

 Student: "What's Obama's surname?"

-A student is being reprimanded for making a toy gun.
+A pupil is being reprimanded for making a toy gun.

 From a homework project in which students were asked to research the life and work of a famous scientist: